Best Gimbals for Galaxy S and Note Phones Android Central 2021

 - Doesn't handle fast pans well

-- Not great for heavier phones like the S20 Ultra
+- Not great for heavier phones like the S21 Ultra

-The DJI Osmo Mobile 3 is an excellent gimbal for beginners and pros alike, with easy-to-use controls and a collapsible design that makes it significantly more portable.
+The DJI OM 4 is an excellent gimbal for beginners and pros alike, with easy-to-use controls and a collapsible design that makes it significantly more portable.
 The preset shooting modes make it easy to capture interesting shots, and you can still shoot in the native Samsung camera app to take advantage of features like 8K capture.

-Best of all, the clamp should accommodate for any Samsung phone, even the largest models like the S20 Ultra and Galaxy Note 10+.
-Much like the phones themselves, it's also built to last all day with its 16-hour battery life, and it uses the same USB-C cable as your phone for quick top-ups.
-If you're looking to shoot a vlog or mini-documentary on your phone, the Osmo Mobile 3 is a great starting point.
+Best of all, the clamp should accommodate for any Samsung phone, including even the largest models like the Galaxy S21 Ultra.
+Much like the phones themselves, it's also built to last all day with its 15-hour battery life, and it uses the same USB-C cable as your phone for quick top-ups.
+If you're looking to shoot a vlog or mini-documentary on your phone, the OM 4 is a great starting point.

 Credits — The team that worked on this guide